-- 1. The purpose of this complaint process is to provide a mechanism to resolve complaints against Bargaining Unit Members in a manner that is consistent with due process and sound academic practice. - a.
-Individual student appeals regarding grades shall be addressed in accordance with the procedures for grade appeals approved by the Faculty Senate (see Appendix E) Any changes to this procedure must be made by the MOU process. - b.
+- The purpose of this complaint process is to provide a mechanism to resolve complaints against Bargaining Unit Members in a matter that is consistent with due process and sound academic practice. - a.
+Individual student appeals regarding grades shall be addressed in accordance with the procedures for grade appeals approved by the University Faculty Senate. (see Appendix E) Any changes to this procedure must be made by the MOU process. - b.
 Complaints regarding alleged violations by a Bargaining Unit Member of this Agreement or relevant University policies, including, but not limited to, allegations of discriminatory behavior shall be addressed in accordance with the standards and procedures of this article.
 In all such matters, the University must show cause in order to enact discipline.
-Discipline shall be enacted in a fashion that is progressive and proportionate. - c.
+Discipline shall be enacted in a fashion that is progressive and proportionate.
+In cases where relevant laws or regulatory guidance by government agencies mandate separate procedures those procedures must provide at least the level of due process protection provided in this Article.
+To the extent that compliance with law or agency guidance requires modification to university policy or procedure and such modifications are inconsistent with this Agreement, the Union reserves its right to negotiate over such modifications.
+The University also agrees to execute an MOU with the Association prior to making changes to University policy or procedure except when relevant laws or guidance by government agencies mandates a more rapid implementation. - c.
+Any decisions or personnel actions resulting in formal discipline shall be grievable in accordance with the provisions of this agreement. - d.
 Complaints that do not allege violations of this Agreement or University policies may be addressed through informal mechanisms.
 The University may offer, at its discretion, to resolve complaints alleging violations of this Agreement or University policy through informal mechanisms that do not entail discipline.
-The Bargaining Unit Member shall have the right to refuse any and all informal resolutions and to pursue his/her rights under this Agreement.
+The Bargaining Unit Member shall have the right to refuse any and all informal resolutions and to pursue their rights under this Agreement.